 - What further accommodations are needed to provide for the safety of customers, suppliers and other visitors to the business?

 - Is any government or industry guidance of best industry practices available to guide the business reopening?

 In the course of recalling its employees, the ability of employers may be constrained by agreements or policies within the workplace or by statute.
 Unless provided otherwise, employers are entitled to recall employees in the order in which the employer wishes, so long as it does so in a manner that is not contrary to human rights laws.

 An employer is able to make reasonable demands about how and where the work in question is performed, so employees who have become accustomed to working from home may be required to continue to do so, or to return to the pre-pandemic workplace at the employer’s direction, so long as it is reasonable.

-In a subsequent blog post, we will discuss some of the specific safety considerations that an employer ought to reflect upon when reopening.
+In a subsequent blog post, we will discuss some specific safety considerations that an employer should consider when reopening.